-Robert Kimbrough Sr. continues the Cotton Patch Soul Blues style created by his father, the legendary Junior Kimbrough.
-From an early age, Robert was steeped in the sounds and life of North Mississippi and its distinctive styles of blues.
-Growing up, Robert listened first-hand to Mississippi blues royalty that played with his father at home, at Junior’s juke joint club, as well as the ever frequent weekend house parties and porch jam sessions.
+Robert Kimbrough Sr continues the Cotton Patch Soul Blues style created by his father, the legendary Junior Kimbrough.
+From an early age, Robert was steeped in the sounds and life of North Mississippi and its distinctive style of blues.
+Growing up, Robert listened, first-hand to Mississippi blues royalty that played with his father at home, at Junior’s Juke Joint Club, and the ever frequent weekend house party and porch jam session.
 The blues was simply part of everyday life as a Kimbrough.
-Robert continues his father’s tradition, along with some of his siblings on his father’s side.
+Robert continues his father’s musical tradition, along with some of his siblings.
 You can often find many of them sharing the stage on any given night in Mississippi.
 The Kimbrough name, along with the Burnside name, is part of a blues dynasty that remains strong today, bringing people from all over the world to see and hear them play.

 The Cotton Patch Soul Blues style that Robert plays is a straight link to the music that his father originated in North Mississippi.
-It is a deep soul sound that can be linked back to the sounds of his ancestors coming from the cotton fields as field hands, singing out as they worked in the rows of Mississippi cotton.
-This distinct and somewhat underground style of blues is rooted in a foundation of hypnotic, droning rhythms and extremely dance-able drum beats.
-This style and musical vibe, was best heard in the smoky, hidden juke joints of lore.
+It is a deep soul sound that can be linked back to his ancestors coming from the cotton fields, singing and ‘hollering‘ as they worked in the tall rows of Mississippi cotton.
+This distinct and somewhat underground style of blues is rooted in hypnotic, rhythms and dance-able grooves.
+The Black Keys released an entire album in 2006 of Junior Kimbrough cover songs called Chulahoma: The Songs of Junior Kimbrough.
 Up until the mid 80s, the only way to hear this music was to visit a church-turned-blues-den founded by Junior Kimbrough in Chulahoma, MS that unfortunately burned down in 2000.

-Robert Kimbrough Sr. Blues Connection can be seen on the Mississippi blues series “Mojo Hands and Moonshine,” Episode 2: Paul MacLeod Has Left The Building by Cat Head Delta Blues & Folk Art and Broke & Hungry Records in Clarksdale, MS. In this episode, blues impresarios Roger Stolle and Jeff Konkel visit the site of Junior Kimbrough’s burned down juke Joint in Chulahoma, MS and interview Robert Kimbrough about Junior Kimbrough’s music and the music tradition that Robert is carrying on.
+Robert Kimbrough Sr. Blues Connection can be seen on the Mississippi blues series “Mojo Hands and Moonshine,” Episode 2: Paul MacLeod Has Left The Building.
+In this episode, blues impresarios Roger Stolle and Jeff Konkel visit the site of Junior Kimbrough’s burned down Juke Joint and interview Robert Kimbrough about Junior Kimbrough’s music and the music tradition that Robert is carrying on.

-Robert continues to gain musical momentum.
-Robert launched the Kimbrough Cotton Patch Blues Festival in Holly Springs, MS: a three-day blues festival with an exhibition at Rust College on The Life and Legacy of Junior Kimbrough, a Cotton Patch Blues Musicians Workshop featuring instructional sessions by Robert, Little Joe Ayers, Eric Deaton, David Kimbrough, Jr. and Kinney Kimbrough.
-The festival will also feature live performances by Robert Kimbrough Sr. Blues Connection, The Kimbrough Brothers, Leo Bud Welch, The Cedric Burnside Project, RL Boyce, Garry Burnside, Kent Burnside, David Kimbrough, Jr., Cam Kimbrough, Robert Eskew, Carlos Elliot, Jr., and Guitar Lightnin’ Lee.
-This event is held at a genuine juke joint in Holly Springs, MS named The Hut.
+Robert recently held the Second Annual Kimbrough Cotton Patch Blues Festival in Holly Springs, MS: a three-day blues festival with an exhibition at Rust College on The Life and Legacy of Junior Kimbrough, a Cotton Patch Blues Musicians Workshop featuring instructional sessions by those that played with Junior Kimbrough, live performances by many great Hill Country and Cotton Patch Blues artists and a special Kimbrough Cotton Patch Kölsch microbrew beer.
+This event is held at a bona fide juke joint in Holly Springs, MS dubbed The Hut.

-Robert was busy in 2017 playing all the big festivals including Juke Joint Fest, Goat Fest and the North Mississippi Hill Country Picnic.
-Robert headlined the Blues Rules Crissier Festival in Crissier, Switzerland as well as a prime spot at the 2017 Lucerne Blues Festival in Switzerland.
+Robert is always busy playing all the big festivals including Juke Joint Fest, North Mississippi Hill Country Picnic, Blues Rules Crissier in Switzerland, Lucerne Blues Festival in Switzerland, Prairie Crossroads Blues Fest in Champaign, IL and the Riverfront Blues Festival in Wilmington, DE.